michael-hoss/perceptest/research/v2x_eval/README.md

 #### Preparations

-- TODO: make this just a tutorial for nuscenes custom data evaluation, no longer about artery or v2x

 - Do the set ups from this repo's main `README.md` and potentially also from `CONTRIBUTING.md`.
 - Activate your Python environment with all dependencies installed and ENV variables set.